LibCrowds/project-playbills/config/README.md

 Defines the configuration used to generate the project context and tasks.

-All key value pairs under `task` are fed directly into the task info field in additional to the image info URI extracted from the manifest.
-This info field is in turn used to generate the task options that are fed into an instance of [libcrowds-viewer](https://github.com/LibCrowds/libcrowds-viewer) (see the libcrowds-viewer docs for more details of the available options).
+All key value pairs under `task` are fed directly into the task info field in additional to the manifest URI and the image info URI extracted from the manifest.
+This info field is in turn used to generate the task options that are fed into an instance of [libcrowds-viewer](https://github.com/LibCrowds/libcrowds-viewer) (see the libcrowds-viewer docs for more details of the available task options).
+These task options are updated at runtime with properties such as `id`, `creator` and `generator`.

 The keys under `project` are used to create the project title and description.